-At present we have six partner schools, where we deliver weekly sessions with up to 100 students per school.
-Sessions are led by experienced artist leaders who facilitate creative music-making sessions that develop students’ confidence, creativity, social skills, concentration, individuality and group work.
+Sessions are led by experienced artist leaders who facilitate creative music-making to develop students’ confidence, creativity, social skills, concentration, individuality and group work.
 Each school that participates uses the programme to promote their own school community and celebrate their students’ achievements.

 Drum Works groups from our partner schools come together for high-profile performances at least once a year.
 Students can engage with the project on a long-term basis; progression routes are available through Drum Works senior ensembles and, for those who wish to take it further, through the Drum Works Assistants programme, which provides work placements alongside mentoring and professional development opportunities.

 Delivering Drum Works in schools enables young people who may not otherwise have access to something like this to be part of it.
 We work closely with each of our partner schools to select participants for whom the project will have the most benefit – this might be because they are facing challenging personal circumstances or it might be because they are talented young musicians with no access to formal musical training or with limited ensemble opportunities.
 Whatever the reason for taking part, all participants come together on an equal footing to make their own music and be part of the Drum Works community.